 Myth 5: AW did not have mental health issues

-While it may be impossible to prove anything beyond reasonable doubt, it is highly probable that Ann suffered from mental health problems.
-The diaries of Anne Lister record examples of what sound like depression, anxiety and a form of religious mania.
-Jill Liddington in Female Fortune makes mention of a diary entry of Ann and Anne talking openly to Jonathan Gray, their lawyer, about making provisions should Ann Walker ever become unfit to manage her affairs.
+While it is impossible to prove anything beyond reasonable doubt, it is highly probable that Ann suffered from mental health problems.
+The diaries of Anne Lister record examples of Ann’s mental health and letters reveal Ann had similiar issues in the late 1820’s.
+Ann and Anne talk openly to Jonathan Gray, their lawyer, about making provisions should Ann Walker ever become unfit to manage her affairs.
 In addition, in 1842 Ann talks to Robert Parker about her “indifferent health” which has prevented her from conducting estate business for over 8 months.
 Finally, in the build up to Ann’s lunacy commission, a number of people – some with no knowledge of each other – make references to Ann’s health.
 Elizabeth states she hopes that “if it is aided by the blessings of The Almighty she may again have her mental faculties restored” and that she “becomes worse by being left to herself”.
 Captain Sutherland talks of her “melancholy state”, Dr Belcombe refers to her “privations”, John Snaith Rymer considers her actions “eccentric” and later confides that she is “utterly unfit to manage her affairs”, while Horncastle’s lawyers state that she labours under “singular notions” (odd opinions).
 Drs Belcombe, Short and Goldie all take part in placing her under care, while Drs Bright, Simpson and Commissioner Winslow take part in her Lunacy Inquisition and its aftermath.
 Against the body of evidence, it is difficult to argue that Ann Walker did not suffer with issues around her mental health.

 Evidence suggests that Ann had access to a body of excellent professionals.
 This is not to say that nobody took advantage of Ann’s inexperience or the situations she found herself in, or that everyone working on Ann’s behalf made excellent decisions all the time.
 While some individuals and their choices may be questioned, the vast majority of work undertaken by people like land agent Samuel Washington, Dr Belcombe, and lawyers such as William Gray and John Snaith Rymer, was of a high professional standard.
 In addition, it is possible to deduce that for a time Ann had the support of many of her tenants and estate workers, and even a local magistrate – Samuel Waterhouse – attempted to intervene on her behalf.
 Ultimately, how Ann interacted with these people, especially during times of poor mental health, would have a greater impact on the outcome than the efforts of any single person in her life.